filefoxper/airma/docs/react-state/guides.md

 }
 ```

-Yes, we copied part of the codes from `useNavigation`, but reuse the main logic about how to navigate pages, and compose the sort function with it.
+Yes, we copied part of the codes from `useNavigation`, but reuse the main logic about how to navigate pages, and compose the sort feature with it.

 #### Controlled Model

-There are more reusage that `model` can do better than `useState`, for example, sometimes we want to reuse the uncontrolled model logic into a controlled component.
+There are more reusages that a `model` can do better than `useState`, for example, sometimes we want to reuse an uncontrolled model logic into a controlled component.

 model.ts